 - Advertising cost: $20

-By giving customers a larger discount based on quantity, you can significantly improve your profit margins on each order.
+By giving customers a larger discount based on quantity or cart value, you can significantly improve your profit margins on each order.
 As a result, many brands have turned to the “buy more, save more” promotional model.

 But a successful sale isn't just about enticing customers with a compelling offer—you need to ensure that it remains profitable for your business.